-- In cases where it is appropriate to exercise its powers to obtain restitution from firms, the FSA will first consider using its own administrative powers under section 384 of the Act before considering taking court action. - However, there may be circumstances in which the FSA will choose to use the powers under section 382 or section 383 of the Act to apply to the court for an order for restitution against a firm.
-Those circumstances may include, for example, where: - (1) the FSA wishes to combine an application for an order for restitution with other court action against the firm, for example, where it wishes to apply to the court for an injunction to prevent the firm breaching a relevant requirement of the Act or any directly applicable Community regulation made under MiFID; the FSA's powers to apply for injunctions restraining firms from breaching relevant requirements of the Act or any directly applicable Community regulation under MiFID are discussed in chapter 10 of this guide; - (2) the FSA wishes to bring related court proceedings against an unauthorised person where the factual basis of those proceedings is likely to be the same as the claim for restitution against the firm; - (3) there is a danger that the assets of the firm may be dissipated; in those cases, the FSA may wish to combine an application to the court for an order for restitution with an application for an asset-freezing injunction to prevent assets from being dissipated; or - (4) the FSA suspects that the firm may not comply with an administrative requirement to give restitution; in those cases the FSA may consider that the sanction for breach of a court order may be needed to ensure compliance; a person who fails to comply with a court order may be in contempt of court and is liable to imprisonment, to a fine and/or to have his assets seized.
+- 11.4 In cases where it is appropriate to exercise its powers to obtain restitution from firms, the FSA will first consider using its own administrative powers under section 384 of the Act before considering taking court action. - 11.5 However, there may be circumstances in which the FSA will choose to use the powers under section 382 or section 383 of the Act to apply to the court for an order for restitution against a firm.
+Those circumstances may include, for example, where: - (1) the FSA wishes to combine an application for an order for restitution with other court action against the firm, for example, where it wishes to apply to the court for an injunction to prevent the firm breaching a relevant requirement of the Act or any directly applicable Community regulation or decision made under MiFID or the UCITS Directive or the auction regulation; the FSA's powers to apply for injunctions restraining firms from breaching one of those relevant requirements are discussed in chapter 10 of this guide; - (2) the FSA wishes to bring related court proceedings against an unauthorised person where the factual basis of those proceedings is likely to be the same as the claim for restitution against the firm; - (3) there is a danger that the assets of the firm may be dissipated; in those cases, the FSA may wish to combine an application to the court for an order for restitution with an application for an asset-freezing injunction to prevent assets from being dissipated; or - (4) the FSA suspects that the firm may not comply with an administrative requirement to give restitution; in those cases the FSA may consider that the sanction for breach of a court order may be needed to ensure compliance; a person who fails to comply with a court order may be in contempt of court and is liable to imprisonment, to a fine and/or to have his assets seized.